onyx-platform/onyx/doc/user-guide/concepts.md

 #### Peer

 A Peer is a node in the cluster responsible for processing data.
-A single "peer" refers to a physical machine, though we often use the terms peer and virtual peer interchangably when the difference doesn't matter.
+A single "peer" refers to a physical machine, though we often use the terms peer and virtual peer interchangeably when the difference doesn't matter.

 #### Virtual Peer